klklklo/pynusinov/README.md

 ## Usage example

 - import the pynusinov package;
-- create an instance of the NusinovFUV class;
+- create an instance of the Fuvt2021 class;
 - perform calculations with the created instance.

 The following is an example of performing the described steps: